Terms of Service

 3. Processor obligations

-- Porosi will process personal data only on documented instructions from the controller, including these Terms, order forms, Documentation, product settings, and lawful user actions, unless required by law.
+- Porosi will process personal data only on documented instructions from the controller, including these Terms, order forms, Documentation, product settings and lawful user actions, unless the law requires otherwise.

-- Porosi will implement appropriate technical and organisational measures designed to protect personal data, taking account of processing nature, risk, cost, and available technology.
+- Porosi will use appropriate technical and organisational measures, taking account of the processing, risk, implementation cost and available technology.

-- Porosi will notify the controller without undue delay after becoming aware of a confirmed personal data breach affecting Customer Data processed by Porosi as processor.
+- Porosi will notify the controller without undue delay after becoming aware of a confirmed personal-data breach affecting Customer Data we process for it.

 4. Subprocessors

-You authorise Porosi to use subprocessors for hosting, storage, database, email, analytics, monitoring, support, payments, security, app distribution, notifications, accounting integrations, and other service operations.
-Porosi remains responsible for subprocessors' processor obligations to the extent required by applicable data protection law.
+You generally authorise Porosi to use subprocessors for hosting, storage, databases, email, analytics, monitoring, support, payments, security, app distribution, notifications, accounting integrations and other service operations.
+Porosi remains responsible for their processor obligations to the extent data-protection law requires.

-Porosi will require subprocessors to protect personal data under obligations materially equivalent to this Schedule where they process personal data as subprocessors.
+A subprocessor must accept data-protection duties materially equivalent to the relevant duties in this Schedule.
 We will provide current subprocessor information on request or through a published list when available.
-You may object to a new subprocessor on reasonable data protection grounds; if the objection cannot be resolved, your sole remedy is to stop using the affected Services and terminate the affected Subscription.
+You may object to a new subprocessor on reasonable data-protection grounds.
+If we cannot resolve a valid objection, your remedy is to stop using and terminate the affected Service.

 5. International transfers

-Porosi and its subprocessors may process personal data in the United Kingdom, European Economic Area, United States, and other locations where service providers operate.
-Where legally required, Porosi will use appropriate transfer safeguards such as adequacy regulations, standard contractual clauses, the UK International Data Transfer Addendum, or other lawful transfer mechanisms.
+Porosi and its subprocessors may process personal data in the United Kingdom, EEA, United States and other provider locations.
+Where required, we use an approved transfer route such as UK adequacy regulations, standard contractual clauses, the UK International Data Transfer Agreement or UK Addendum, and other lawful safeguards.

 6. Security measures

-Porosi's technical and organisational measures may include access controls, least-privilege permissions, authentication controls, encryption in transit, backup processes, monitoring, logging, vulnerability management, tenant isolation controls, incident response processes, secure development practices, and personnel confidentiality controls.
-Measures may evolve over time provided they do not materially reduce overall protection.
+Measures may include access and authentication controls, least privilege, encryption in transit, backup processes, monitoring, logging, vulnerability management, tenant isolation, incident response, secure development and personnel confidentiality.
+We may evolve those measures without materially reducing the overall protection of Customer Data.

 7. Audits